-Avoid southbound I-5 in Olympia: Fatal crash causes closure, long traffic backup
+Backups remain on southbound I-5 in Olympia after fatal crash closes all lanes for hours

-A fatal crash in Olympia has all lanes of southbound Interstate 5 closed Tuesday morning, and traffic is already backed up for miles, according to the Washington State Department of Transportation.
+All lanes of Interstate 5 have reopened after a fatal crash in Olympia closed the freeway’s southbound lanes for more than three hours Tuesday morning, causing traffic backups that stretched for miles, according to the Washington State Department of Transportation.

-Detours are in place, but police and traffic officials say it will take a while to clear and are urging drivers to delay trips if possible and, ideally, to avoid the area entirely.
+Police and traffic officials said the lanes were closed from about 3 a.m. to 6:30 a.m. and though they have reopened, it will take a while to clear the backups, which stretched up to Tacoma.

 The crash occurred just before 3 a.m. at milepost 104.77, near Capitol Boulevard Southeast.

-Details about the crash have not been released by investigators but it has been described as a fatality.

-Transportation officials are recommending that drivers who must travel south use the following detour:
+Transportation officials are still warning drivers who must travel south to expect delays.

-Exit I-5 at Exit 105B (City Center) and travel along Plum Street about half a mile.
-At Henderson Boulevard, turn left and go 4.28 mi.
-Turn right onto Tumwater Boulevard and go 2.11 mi.
-Follow Tumwater Boulevard back to southbound I-5.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.